Biography | Nicholas Bardonnay

 Nicholas Bardonnay is a photographer, multimedia artist, and the Creative Director & CEO of Westwater Arts.

-Since joining Westwater Arts in 2009, Nicholas has worked on more than 80 concerts with orchestras in Dallas, Cincinnati, Tucson, Boulder, Omaha, Glasgow, Liverpool, Singapore, Toronto and many other diverse communities.
+Since joining Westwater Arts in 2009, Nicholas has worked on more than 80 concerts with orchestras in cities across the U.S. as well as Scotland, England, Singapore, Canada, and Germany.

 He has photographed, produced and performed over a dozen photochoreography pieces.
 His first concert piece, Pacifica, blends his photography from the atmospheric coastal Pacific Northwest with six music options by Mahler, Debussy, Górecki, Sibelius, Liadov and Satie.
 With Copland’s music in mind for his next piece, Rodeo!, he photographed a lively pickup rodeo under the vast skies of northern Arizona.